What is senior project?

-The Senior Design Project is a 3-quarter, team-based experience where students design, build and test a solution to an externally sponsored problem.
-This format allows students to develop teamwork and communication skills needed for today's workplace, as well as gain valuable experience working to satisfy a user’s need.
+The Senior Design Project is a three-quarter, team-based experience where students design, build and test a solution to an externally-sponsored problem.
+Students develop teamwork and communication skills needed to prepare them for their careers, as well as gain valuable experience working to find a solution to a user’s need.

 Project work includes: